ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 .. _Pytorch: https://pytorch.org/

-The basic theory, states that a CNN is trained to minimize the difference between a forwarded input (time n, \Omega_1) and a reference (time n+T), for a set of K pairs.
+The basic theory, states that a CNN is trained to minimize the difference between a forwarded input (time n, domain \Omega_1) and a reference (time n+T, domain \Omega_2), for a set of K pairs.

 .. math::

   D=\sum_{K} \left(Fwd_{cnn}(Img_{K,\Omega_1}^{n}), Img_{K, \Omega_2}^{n+T}\right)

-The selected configuration applies four "convolutional+pooling" downsampling layers, and afterwards another four upsamplings (U-shape) connecting with attention gates, layers of the same Width-Height.
+The selected configuration applies at the Forward-Step four "convolutional+pooling" downsampling layers, and afterwards another four upsamplings (U-shape) connecting with attention gates, layers of the same Width-Height.

 This initial Set-Up might require a CNN with as much as 57 M parameters to optimize, for a mosaic of 100 training images, and run in a few minutes both for training and prediction with Graphical Processor Units (GPU).